Advertiser Disclosure

 Image Credit: TSA

-By far the biggest time saver when you are at the airport is by having TSA PreCheck and/or CLEAR.
-Both of these allow you to skip the extremely lengthy general security lines at the airport.
+By far the biggest time-saver when you are at the airport is by having TSA PreCheck or CLEAR.
+Both of these allow you to skip the sometimes extremely lengthy general security lines at the airport.

-TSA PreCheck offers expedited security screening so that you can keep your laptop and liquids in your bag and keep your shoes on, and it offers shorter lines than standard security.
-CLEAR, on the other hand, expedites the ID check portion of the security process.
-After your identity is verified with CLEAR, you can go right to the front of the general security line, or TSA PreCheck line if you also have it.
+CLEAR, on the other hand, expedites the ID-checking portion of the security process.
+After your identity is verified with CLEAR, you can go right to the front of the general security line or TSA PreCheck line, if you also have TSA PreCheck.

-Are You Planning to Visit an Airport Lounge?
+Are You Planning To Visit an Airport Lounge?

 Amex Centurion Lounge LAX entrance